EvanChengDesign/reading-notes/code-102/code-102-class-002.md

 - file.png, file.gif, file.jpg - an image.

 Escape Characters
-(\) The backslash nullifies the special meaninng of the next character.
+(\) The backslash nullifies the special meaning of the next character.
-Holiday\ Photos (nullfifies the double space and renders it into a regular pucntuation space)
+Holiday\ Photos (nullifies the double space and renders it into a regular punctuation space)

 ## **Questions**